cryptovokins/dmusician/README.md

 # DMusic

-DApp to buy and play music
+DApp to buy and play music in a decentralized ecosystem using Ethereum, Swarm and uPort

 ## Development server start